api-platform/docs/laravel/index.md

 Under the hood, API Platform:

-1. Registered the standard REST routes in Laravel's router and a controller that implements a state-of-the-art, fully-featured and secure API endpoint using the services provided by the [API Platform Core library](../core/index.md)
+1. Registered the standard REST routes in Laravel's router and a controller that implements a state-of-the-art, fully-featured, and secure API endpoint using the services provided by the [API Platform Core library](../core/index.md)
 2. Used its built-in Eloquent [state provider](../core/state-providers.md) to introspect the database and gather metadata about all columns to expose through the API
-3. Generated machine-readable documentations of the API in the [OpenAPI (formerly known as Swagger)](../core/openapi.md) (available at http://127.0.0.1:8000/api/docs.json) and [JSON-LD](https://json-ld.org)/[Hydra](https://www.hydra-cg.com) formats using these metadata TODO: .openapi is broken
+3. Generated machine-readable documentations of the API in the [OpenAPI (formerly known as Swagger)](../core/openapi.md) (available at http://127.0.0.1:8000/api/docs.json) and [JSON-LD](https://json-ld.org)/[Hydra](https://www.hydra-cg.com) formats using this metadata
-4. Generated a nice human-readable documentation and a sandbox for the API with [SwaggerUI](https://swagger.io/tools/swagger-ui/) (Redoc is also available out-of-the-box)
+4. Generated nice human-readable documentation and a sandbox for the API with [SwaggerUI](https://swagger.io/tools/swagger-ui/) (Redoc is also available out-of-the-box)

 Imagine doing it all again, properly, by hand?
 How much time have you saved?
 Weeks, months?
 And you've seen nothing yet!